 The monument was unveiled in a ceremony in September 1842 with the participation of Mozart’s sons.
 The marble pedestal was given by King Ludwig I of Bavaria, who was a significant backer of the Mozart monument.
 A replica of the Roman mosaic may still be discovered at the foot of the statue.

 The tourist information office is in Imhofstöckl (No. 5) on the north side.
 A section of the old city wall may be seen behind it, dating back to Prince-Archbishop Paris Lodron’s rule.

 On the south is the Neue Residenz, which houses the Salzburg Museum.
 The Salzburg Christmas Museum and the famed Café Glockenspiel are on the west side, facing the Cathedral.

 11. Stift Nonnberg

 Address: Nonnberggasse 2, 5020 Salzburg, Austria

 Salzburg’s Nonnberg Abbey is the oldest surviving nunnery in German-speaking Europe, but tourists will most likely associate it with the film The Sound of Music.
-This Benedictine monastery was built by Saint Bishop Rupert of Salzburg on the Salzburg Fortress Mountain between 712 and 715.
+Saint Bishop Rupert of Salzburg built this Benedictine monastery on the Salzburg Fortress Mountain between 712 and 715.

 A catastrophic fire in 1423 severely damaged the church and vast portions of the structures.
-In 1464, extensive renovations began, which would last more than 30 years.
+In 1464, extensive renovations began, lasting more than 30 years.

 The film The Sound of Music brought superstardom to Nonnberg Abbey.
 Contrary to the film’s story, Maria Auguste Kutschera was not yet a nun when she was sent to Baron von Trapp’s residence to take care of his kids.
 Maria was only a governess and a novice then.